Chapter 20 BWV 148 Bringet dem Herrn Ehre seines Namens

 If Bach had any pedagogical intention in writing this cantata it might well have been to demonstrate the technique of composing long effortless melodic lines and he could not have demonstrated this better than in the first two movements.
 That of the chorus, as explained above, does not behave quite as a conventional ritornello but that of the tenor aria does.
 The 26-bar violin obbligato theme is so perfectly written for the instrument that it is difficult to imagine it played on any other.
 Its shape and lines are derived directly from the text and its quasi-binary form structure is so flawlessly balanced that it seems almost as if it could exist as a complete movement within itself.
 Some of the keyboard movements are scarcely any longer; the gavotte from the fifth French suite is, indeed, two bars shorter.

 The initial flowing semiquavers suggest ′hastening to listen', the opening line of the verse.
 The rising harmonic progressions (bars 3-5) might intimate the seeking of God′s Holy House, and the long held note, the midway point in a binary form structure, a pause to enjoy the ′beautiful music′.
 The last dozen bars of the melody skip along giving an impression of enthusiastic, childlike endeavour.

 Violin theme, opening bars.

 Let us be quite clear about this; we cannot claim with absolute certainty that Bach had these specific images in mind when he fashioned the musical shapes.
 On the other hand, we find so many examples in his output where the organisational structure of the music seems to have a direct relationship with some physical action or mental image within the text.
 From a practical point of view this also makes sense.
 Bach was under pressure to compose at great speed and could not allow himself the luxury of waiting for inspiration.
-The seeking of and drawing out of ideas from the texts that could be translated into particular musical shapes, rhythms, harmonies or tone colours must have been a highly effective way of a) stimulating his imagination and b) creating new and appropriate musical ideas.
+The seeking of and drawing out of ideas from the texts that could be translated into particular musical shapes, rhythms, harmonies or tone colours must have been a highly effective way of a) stimulating his imagination and b) quickly creating new and appropriate musical ideas.